Miami Vice: Firearms

 Miami Vice also popularized certain brands of firearms and accessories.
 After Johnson became dissatisfied with his gun holster, the Jackass Leather Company (later renamed Galco International) sent their president, Rick Gallagher, to personally fit Don Johnson with an "Original Jackass Rig", later renamed the Galco "Miami Classic".

 The Bren Ten, manufactured by Dornaus & Dixon, was a stainless steel handgun used by Don Johnson during Miami Vice's first two seasons.
 Dornaus & Dixon went out of business in 1986, and Smith & Wesson was offered a contract to outfit Johnson's character with a S&W Model 645 during season three.

 Several firearms never before seen on TV were featured prominently for the first time in the show, including the Glock 17 pistol.
-In addition, firearms not yet well known to the public, including the Steyr AUG, MAC-10 and the Desert Eagle, were showcased to a wide audience on this show.
+In addition, firearms not yet well known to the public, including the Steyr AUG, and the MAC-10, were showcased to a wide audience on this show.
 Even heavy guns came to use, as Zito is seen maneuvering an M60 machine gun from a rooftop in the episode "Lombard".